aws-solutions-library-samples/guidance-for-developing-infrastructure-as-code-templates-from-architecture-diagrams-on-aws/README.md

 ```

 ## Deployment Validation
-Open CloudFormation console and verify the status of the template with the name starting with “A2C”.
+Open CloudFormation console and verify the status of the three stacks that were deployed: 'A2C-AI-StorageStack', 'A2C-AI-ProcessingStack' and 'A2C-AI-FrontEndStack'.

-If deployment is successful, you should see a running EC2 instance with the name starting with “A2C” in the EC2 console.
+If deployment is successful, you should see a running EC2 instance with the name "A2C-AI-FrontEndStack/StreamlitServer" in the EC2 console.
 Configuration of the EC2 instance takes approximately 3 to 5 minutes after stack deployment completes.
 Please allow extra time for this to happen before proceeding.

 Verify that the web page is functioning correctly by navigating to the CloudFormation console, selecting the FrontEndStack, and selecting the Outputs tab.
 Here you will see the public DNS name of the instance that will open the server’s public web page.
 Note: The page is accessible over HTTP only, not HTTPS.
 Verify that your browser is not defaulting to an HTTPS connection if experiencing connection issues.